-- Lawfulness, fairness, transparency, and accuracy ensuring that personal data is processed lawfully, fairly, and in a transparent manner for the data subject (Article 5(1)(a) and (d) of the GDPR); - Purpose limitation personal data is collected for specified, explicit, and legitimate purposes (Article 5(1)(b) of the GDPR); - Data minimisation ensuring that the scope of processed data is adequate and limited to what is necessary to achieve the specified purpose (Article 5(1)(c) of the GDPR); - Integrity and confidentiality implementing appropriate technical and organisational measures to ensure data security (Article 5(1)(f) of the GDPR).
+Lawfulness, fairness, transparency, and accuracy - ensuring that personal data is processed lawfully, fairly, and in a transparent manner for the data subject (Article 5(1)(a) and (d) of the GDPR); Purpose limitation - personal data is collected for specified, explicit, and legitimate purposes (Article 5(1)(b) of the GDPR);

+Data minimisation - ensuring that the scope of processed data is adequate and limited to what is necessary to achieve the specified purpose (Article 5(1)(c) of the GDPR);

+Integrity and confidentiality - implementing appropriate technical and organisational measures to ensure data security (Article 5(1)(f) of the GDPR).
 We take all necessary precautions to prevent unauthorised access to legally protected information.
 In particular, we maintain the confidentiality of information classified with appropriate confidentiality clauses and use it strictly for the performance of official duties.

 The Bank has implemented a range of internal regulations covering various operational areas to ensure the security of customers and their data.

 These include:

 - Information Security Policy, along with supporting security documentation, - Risk Management Methodology for Violations of Rights or Freedoms of Natural Persons at Bank Pekao S.A.
+(PIA Methodology),
-(PIA Methodology), - Personal Data Protection Principles and Rules for Obtaining Consent for Direct Marketing Activities at Bank Polska Kasa Opieki Spółka Akcyjna,

-- Register of Processing Activities and Register of Categories of Processing Activities maintained by Bank Polska Kasa Opieki Spółka Akcyjna, - Rules for Granting Authorisations to Process Personal Data and Access Bank Information, - Procedure for Handling Data Subject Requests under GDPR at Bank Polska Kasa Opieki Spółka Akcyjna, - Personal Data Retention Policy at Bank Polska Kasa Opieki Spółka Akcyjna, - Procedure for Managing Personal Data Breaches at Bank Pekao S.A., - Rules and Procedures for Commissioning Services Involving the Processing of Personal Data at Bank Polska Kasa Opieki Spółka Akcyjna, - Rules for Protecting and Handling Information at Bank Polska Kasa Opieki Spółka Akcyjna, - Electronic Information Security at Bank Polska Kasa Opieki S.A.
+Personal Data Protection Principles and Rules for Obtaining Consent for Direct Marketing Activities Bank Polska Kasa Opieki Spółka Akcyjna, Register of Processing Activities and Register of Categories of Processing Activities maintained & Bank Polska Kasa Opieki Spółka Akcyjna, Rules for Granting Authorisations to Process Personal Data and Access Bank Information, Procedure for Handling Data Subject Requests under GDPR at Bank Polska Kasa Opieki Spółka Akcyjna,

-The implementation of internal regulations related to consumer privacy is the responsibility of the data controller (the Bank's Management Board), while their ongoing updates fall under the responsibility of their designated supervisors.
-The Bank continuously updates various operational procedures related to personal

-The directors of the Bank's organisational units bear full responsibility for organising, securing, and processing personal data within their respective areas.
+Personal Data Retention Policy at Bank Polska k Opieki Spółka Akcyjna, for es at f by Rules for Protecting and Handling Information at Bank Polska Kasa Opieki Spółka Akcyjna, Electronic Information Security at Bank Polska Kasa Opieki S.A. a Kasa The implementation of internal regulations related to consumer privacy is the responsibility of the data controller (the Bank's Management Board), while their ongoing updates fall under the responsibility of their designated supervisors.
+The Bank continuously updates various operational procedures related to personal data. hes at ices ank The directors of the Bank's organisational units bear full responsibility for organising, securing, and processing personal data within their respective areas.
 Employees, on the other hand, are required to process personal data strictly within the scope of the authorisation granted to them based on their job responsibilities.
 To this end, we develop and implement mandatory training programmes on personal data protection for employees, systematically monitoring training completion rates.

-The aspect of personal data protection is also embedded in the day-to-day operations of the Data Protection Officer's Department, which reviews new processes, projects, and initiatives, as well as internal regulations and contracts entered into by the Bank from a data protection perspective.
+The aspect of personal data protection is also embedded in the day-to-day operations of the Data Protection Officer's Department, which reviews new processes, projects, and initiatives, as well as internal processes, projects, and initiatives, as well as internal regulations and contracts entered into by the Bank from a data protection perspective.
 The DPO, DPO Department, and the Bank's Security Centre assess new technological solutions to ensure compliance with GDPR requirements and maintain the highest level of personal data security.

-🖳 | Bank Pekao  ESG Report 2024 - Pekao Bank
+Procedure for Managing Personal Data Breach Bank Pekao S.A.,

+Rules and Procedures for Commissioning Servic Involving the Processing of Personal Data at Bo Polska Kasa Opieki Spółka Akcyjna,